leyserkids/cordova-plugin-audio-recorder-api/README.md

 The major enhancements are:

 - You can change the quality of output file by the bitrate arguments of the record method in kbps, DEFAULT_BIT_RATE_KBPS is 32.
+- You can check the permission of accessing microphone by checkPermission

 Introduction:
 --------------